-Central Division of the United States Lawn Bowls Association (USLBA)
+From the Laws of the Sport of Bowls, United States Lawn Bowls Association, 2011

-2. Proof that any one of the requirements has not been fully met can be considered as due cause for disqualification at any level of play.
+108.2 Proof that any of the above requirements have not been fully met can be considered as cause for disqualification.

-4. All entries shall be made on the official entry form and the entry fee paid and submitted or postmarked before the deadline for such entry.
+• All entries shall be made on the official entry form and the entry fee paid and submitted/ postmarked before the deadline for such entry.

 GENERAL TOURNAMENT INFORMATION